GyldendalDigital/kobber/README.md

 ```

 > [!TIP]
-> Check [components readme](./packages/kobber-components/README.md) for adding fonts or using the React version (required for SSR apps like NextJS).
+> Check [components readme](./packages/kobber-components/README.md) for adding fonts, and using components in SSR.

 <br />